RogueEdit/pyRogue/README.md

 # pyRogue
 > ## **pyRogue** is a `educational` project.
 Not longer updated.
 > This project was alive before they released any ToC, Usage Policy's and such.
+Hence, This codebase is no longer updated and may or may not work.
 > You accessing the API with this codebase is against they're usage policy's.
 Please read them thoroughly.

 ![Stars](https://img.shields.io/github/stars/rogueEdit/pyRogue?style=social) ![Watchers](https://img.shields.io/github/watchers/rogueEdit/pyRogue?style=social) ![GitHub Forks](https://img.shields.io/github/forks/rogueEdit/pyRogue?style=social)